coq/coq/doc/README.md

 ### Libraries

-Most of the refman compiles with only the coq-core and rocq-init packages.
+Most of the refman compiles with only the rocq-core package.
 However, in order to showcase some nice advertising examples with some external libraries included in Coq CI, a few code blocks in the refman depend on those libraries.
 These blocks are marked with the `extra` parameter (see